 These rustic wood and sphaghnum moss pieces of 'furniture' are made by a California artist!
-They can be bought with our without cuttings or already planted.
-We have limited supply of planted items so please call us to ensure availability before ordering!
+They can be bought with cuttings as a DIY kit our without cuttings as just the frame.

 Long-fibered sphagnum moss is a lightweight material that succulents seem to love!
 They root into it readily, thrive and grow.
 Sphagnum absorbs water quickly, allowing the cuttings to get a good drink, and then dries quickly so that they don't rot.
 It has natural anti-bacterial properties that help cuttings stay healthy as well.

 We have used sphagnum moss wreath frames for many years, and it is interesting to see how this moss and succulents are now being used in other ways, like the chairs, birdhouses and houses you see here.
 Sphagnum can be mixed with soil, as the products shown here are or used alone like in our succulent wreath frames.
 Sphagnum and succulents are a match made in heaven and now you know why!